Otterbein University

-Otterbein University is a private university in Westerville, Ohio.
-It offers 74 majors and 44 minors as well as eight graduate programs.
-The university was founded in 1847 by the Church of the United Brethren in Christ and named for United Brethren founder the Rev. Philip William Otterbein.
-As a result of a division and two mergers involving the church, it has been associated since 1968 with the United Methodist Church.
-In 2010, its name was changed back from Otterbein College to Otterbein University because of an increasing number of graduate and undergraduate programs.
+Otterbein University is a private university in Westerville, Ohio, United States.
+The university was founded in 1847 by the Church of the United Brethren in Christ and named for United Brethren founder, Philip William Otterbein.
+It has been associated since 1968 with the United Methodist Church.

-It is primarily an undergraduate institution with approximately 2,300 undergraduate and 450 graduate students on the campus.
-Otterbein has over 100 student organizations and a popular Greek presence.
+It is primarily an undergraduate institution with approximately 2,100 undergraduate and 240 graduate students on campus.
 The school's mascot is Cardy the Cardinal and the school is a member of the Ohio Athletic Conference in NCAA Division III athletics.

 History

 Otterbein University was founded in 1847 by the Church of the United Brethren in Christ.
-As a result of a division and two mergers involving the church, the university has since 1968 been associated with the United Methodist Church.
-The university is named for United Brethren founder, Philip William Otterbein.
+The university is named for United Brethren founder Philip William Otterbein.

-In 1859, Otterbein enrolled its first African-American student, William Hannibal Thomas, but he was beaten and taunted by white students.
-The university told him his continued enrollment "imperiled the very existence of the school" and said it would expel him if he did not withdraw voluntarily, which he did after 10 weeks.
-Otterbein did not grant a degree to a Black student until 1893.
+As a result of a division and two mergers involving the Church, the university has since 1968 been associated with the United Methodist Church.
+In 2010, due to an increasing number of graduate and undergraduate programs, its name was changed back from Otterbein College to Otterbein University.

 Campus

 The Otterbein campus is located in Westerville, Ohio.
 It sits between Alum Creek on the west and State Street (Ohio State Route 3) on the east.
 West Home Street, which runs through the center of campus, is the address of most of the college's homes and student residence halls (such as 25 [Suite Style Residence], Mayne Hall, Hanby Hall, 163 W. Home Street, and Clements Hall), as well as the Campus Center.
 The north end of the campus is home to most underclassman housing, the health and physical education department, athletic facilities, as well as the Clements Recreation Center.
-Overall, the Campus occupies 140 acre.
+The Campus occupies 140 acre.